-- For vessels operating on 0.50 per cent sulphur fuel a 40BN oil, such as MobilgardTM 540, will be required for optimum performance - Vessels switching to 0.10% sulphur ECA fuel, a 25BN oil, such as MobilgardTM 525 is recommended for use, with Mobilgard 540 suitable for use for up to 300 hours.
-OEM guidelines should always be followed - For vessels continuing to burn high sulphur fuel oil that are fitted with a scrubber, a high BN formulation, such as MobilgardTM 5100, should be used - Vessels fitted with open loop scrubbers may need to switch fuels, and therefore lubes, in some ports, depending on local regulations.
+- For vessels operating on 0.50 per cent sulphur fuel a 40BN oil, such as Mobilgard[TM] 540 and Mobilgard[TM] 540 X, will be required for optimum performance - Vessels switching to 0.10% sulphur ECA fuel may require lower BN products and OEM guidelines should always be followed.
+Mobilgard[TM] 540 X is specifically formulated for use with both 0.10% and 0.50% sulphur fuels and liquefied natural gas (LNG) - For vessels continuing to burn high sulphur fuel oil that are fitted with a scrubber, a high BN formulation, such as Mobilgard[TM] 5100, should be used - Vessels fitted with open loop scrubbers may need to switch fuels, and therefore lubes, in some ports, depending on local regulations.
 This will not affect closed loop scrubber designs - Operators that choose LNG as their compliance option should discuss their cylinder oil requirements with a trusted lubricants supplier, and should ensure that OEM guidance is followed.